squirrel_census =

 Of the three identified squirrel sounds, NYC squirrels most commonly

-is the most common sound, and moans
+kuk is the most common sound, and moans are

 rarely heard.
 To better understand the meaning of these sounds, let’s